-Beach bums know that — from Presque Isle to Poe Valley to Raystown Lake — PA is the place to pursue their toes in the sandy happiness on a sweet beach.
+From Presque Isle to Poe Valley to Raystown Lake, beach bums know that PA is the place to put their toes in the sand and relax on a sweet beach.
 So, bring your sunscreen, beach towels — and, most importantly your fellow Happy Traveler!

-Raystown Lake is the largest lake entirely inside the state’s boarders, offering 118 miles of shoreline and 8,300 acres of clean, crystalline water.
-Raystown’s two public beaches, — Seven Points and Tatman Run, are open from Memorial Day weekend to Labor Day weekend and offer playgrounds, picnic tables, changing stations, and docking and loading stations.
+Raystown Lake is the largest lake entirely inside the state’s borders, offering 118 miles of shoreline and 8,300 acres of clean, crystalline water.
+Raystown’s two public beaches, Seven Points and Tatman Run are open from Memorial Day weekend to Labor Day weekend and offer playgrounds, picnic tables, changing stations, and docking and loading stations.
 Seven Points Beach also offers water trampolines, showers, and concessions.

-Ricketts Glen State Park is known for its numerous waterfalls, but did you know it also features 600-foot beach, open from late-May to mid-September?
-Around the beach area there are concessions, boat rentals, and picnic facilities.
-After a day of relaxing on the beach, get out and explore the 22 signature waterfalls around the park, including the park’s largest — the 94-foot Ganoga Falls.
-After a day full of swimming and hitting the trails, you can settle down for the night at one of the park’s 120 tent and trailer campsites, 10 cabins, or three deluxe cottages.
+Ricketts Glen State Park is known for its numerous waterfalls, but did you know it also features a 600-foot beach, open from late May to mid-September?
+Around the beach area, there are concessions, boat rentals, and picnic facilities.
+After a day of relaxation, get out and explore the 22 signature waterfalls around the park, including the park’s largest — the 94-foot Ganoga Falls.
+Visitors can also settle down for the night at one of the park’s 120 tent and trailer campsites, 10 cabins, or three deluxe cottages.

-The 5,900-acre Bald Eagle State Park is the premier outdoor destination of Howard, marked by a 1,730-acre lake with a 1,200-acre beach surrounding Bald Eagle Mountain.
-Visitors can savor both the scenic green mountains and the refreshing waters on a leisurely day along the lengthy shoreline.
+The 5,900-acre Bald Eagle State Park is the premier outdoor destination of Centre County, marked by a 1,730-acre lake with a 1,200-acre beach surrounding Bald Eagle Mountain.
+Visitors can savor both the scenic, green mountains and the refreshing waters on a leisurely day along the lengthy shoreline.
 Families will especially appreciate the park’s other amenities, which include a children’s playground, snack bar, restrooms, and a changing room.
 The beach is open from Memorial Day to Labor Day.

 Enjoy Pine Grove Furnace State Park at the beach!
 Fuller Lake offers a lifeguarded beach area to bask in the sun.
-Make it a two-day trip by staying the night at one of the 70 tent and trailer campsites, and wake recharged and ready for another day along the shores of Laurel Lake.
+Make it a two-day trip by staying the night at one of the 79 tent and trailer campsites and wake recharged and ready for another day along the shores of Laurel Lake.
 A hike on the Appalachian Trail and a visit to the trail museum are also must-dos at the state park.
-Make sure to plan your trip between May 1 and Sept.
+Make sure to plan your trip between May 1 and Sep.
 30 to enjoy the beaches along Fuller and Laurel lakes.

-Open late-May to mid-Sept., the 525-foot sandy beach at Beltzville State Park is a welcome retreat in the Pocono Mountains.
-A bath house with showers and a concession stand is available near the beach area.
-Also nearby the beach and picnic area is a must-see covered bridge, which was originally built across the Pohopoco Creek in 1841.
+Open late-May to mid-Sep., the 525-foot sandy beach at Beltzville State Park is a welcome retreat in the Pocono Mountains.
+A bathhouse with showers and a concession stand is available near the beach area.
+Also, nearby the beach and picnic area is a must-see covered bridge, which was originally built across the Pohopoco Creek in 1841.
 If you want to take your trip to Beltzville to another level, try water-skiing in the zoned area on the south side of the lake.

 Hickory Run State Park is renowned for its Boulder Field — a vast boulder-strewn area that is a National Natural Landmark.
 Another highlight of the park is the sand beach at Sand Spring Lake.
 Around the swimming beach, park-goers can enjoy a lunch at the hundreds of picnic tables, try their hand at some disc golf, or gain some survival skills orienteering.
 After a day at the beach, extend your stay at one of the deluxe cabins at Hickory Run and take the next day to explore some of the 44 miles of hiking trails or cooling off under the 25-foot Hawk Run waterfall.